itseez3d/metaperson/docs/leap.md

 ![](./img/leap_downloading.png)

-Now the Level Sequence asset with the animation is ready and you may open it by clicking on the corresponding button.
-Click on the `Open Directory` button to explore all of the assets imported into your project.
+Now the Level Sequence asset with the animation is ready, and you may open it by clicking on the corresponding button.
+Click the `Open Directory` button to explore all the assets imported into your project.

 ![](./img/leap_window3.png)